A volatile in-memory key-value storage written in PHP.

 When issuing value-altering commands a user can tell Caphpe to cast to

-different types using the keys s
+different types using the keys s, i and

-.
+b.
 More on using those keys later when commands are

 explained.